 Now, fold back strip 2, from the loose end, so that it’s folded on top of itself.
 Lay strip 5, parallel to strips 1 & 3, so that it’s under strip 2 (that’s why you folded it back) and on top of strip 4.
 Fold strip 2 back down so that it’s on top of strip 5.

 Continue this under-over process until you’ve covered the pie.
 It sounds much more complicated than it actually is, I promise 🙂

 7) Crimp the edges by using two knuckles to press into the dough from the outside, and use a knuckle from your other hand to gently press in from the inside of the pie, out between your two other knuckles.

 See the crimped edges?

-8) Cover the pie the aluminum foil.
-Place it on a large baking sheet to catch an drips.
+8) Cover the pie with aluminum foil.
+Place it on a large baking sheet to catch any drips.
 Bake in your 425 degree oven for about 30 minutes.
 Then, remove the foil, and bake another 20-30 minutes, or until crust is brown and berries are juicy.

 9) Remove the pie from the oven and cool it on a wire baking rack or hot-mit.

 10) Eat!
 Enjoy it warm or cool the it completely, cover, and refrigerate until you’re ready to serve.
 My favorite way to eat it is a la mode.
 Want to keep it vegan?
 Try Trader Joe’s Soy Creamy cherry chocolate chip ice cream.